ataustin/secretsanta/README.md

 screen and give `secretsanta` read & write access to your Gmail account.

-Rest assured that only your local copy of `secretsanta` gets these privileges, not me or anyone else.
+Rest assured that only your local copy of `secretsanta` gets these privileges, not the package author or anyone else.
 It's the same process as connecting any app to your e-mail client.
 If you aren't sure, feel free to browse the source code of the repo to see what the package is doing.
 Interaction with Gmail occurs through the `gmailr` package only and the package is only sending new e-mails, not looking for or modifying existing ones.